mongodb/specifications/source/index-management/index-management.rst

 .. code:: typescript

   interface SearchIndexModel {
-    // Returns the definition for this index.
+    // The definition for this index.
     definition: Document;

-    // Returns the name for this index, if present.
+    // The name for this index, if present.
     name: Optional<string>;
   }